A Tenth Revolution Group Company

 Education

-In terms of what you might need, 86% of Dynamics 365 Functional Consultants hold at least a Bachelor’s degree.
-However, only 31% consider that a degree is important for working with Microsoft Cloud, while 42% believe a degree to be an important factor when it comes to increasing earning potential.
+In terms of what you might need, 84% of Dynamics 365 Functional Consultants hold at least a Bachelor’s degree.
+However, only 33% consider that a degree is important for working with Microsoft Cloud, despite another 33% believing a degree to be an important factor when it comes to increasing earning potential.

 Certification

-Two-thirds (66%, down from 83% from in our previous survey) of Dynamics 365 Functional Consultants are certified, and 47% of those have undergone certification renewal to maintain their Microsoft Certified status.
-Meanwhile, 67% (down from 78%) believe that certifications make a candidate a more valuable professional.
+Over three-quarters (77%, up from 66% from in our previous study) of Dynamics 365 Functional Consultants are certified, and 43% (down from 47%) of those have undergone certification renewal to maintain their Microsoft Certified status.
+This trend of prioritizing the initial cert over renewal can also be seen in our wider sample (see here for more information).
+Meanwhile, 70% (up from 67%) of certified consultants believe certifications add value to a candidate’s profile.

-If you’re already at a mid/associate level, there are currently eight certifications to choose from that are all aligned with the Functional Consultant job role.
-Each certification focuses on a specific product from the Dynamics 365 or Power Platform stack, helping you grow your career through gaining specialisms, or fill in your knowledge gaps.
+If you’re already at an associate or mid-level, there are eight certifications available that are directly aligned with the Functional Consultant role.
+Each certification concentrates on a particular product within the Dynamics 365 or Power Platform suite, supporting your career development by enabling you to specialize or address any knowledge gaps.

-For advanced Functional Consultants looking to further their career, or move into even more technical roles, there’s the Microsoft Certified: Dynamics 365: Finance and Operations Apps Solution Architect Expert certification, the Microsoft Certified: Power Platform Solution Architect Expert certification, and the Microsoft Certified: Dynamics 365 Supply Chain Management Functional Consultant Expert certification.
-These three accreditations are the three most advanced of their type on Microsoft’s Dynamics 365 learning path.
+For seasoned Functional Consultants who want to advance further or transition into more technical roles, Microsoft provides three expert-level certifications, which are the Microsoft Certified: Dynamics 365: Finance and Operations Apps Solution Architect Expert, Microsoft Certified: Power Platform Solution Architect Expert, and Microsoft Certified: Dynamics 365 Supply Chain Management Functional Consultant Expert.
+These three certifications represent the highest level of credentials within Microsoft’s Dynamics 365 certification pathway.

-The most common job roles that we see these kinds of professionals starting their careers in include, but are not limited to:
+Common starting roles for these professionals include, but are not limited to:

 What skills and experience should Dynamics 365 Functional Consultants have?